comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

    "school's identifier" from a list.
 This will be your user ID that you use to log into Outlook (e.g., sbc21).
 If you don't find your ID on the list, *do not* click "Skip to the next step".
 And, *do not* click someone else's ID!
-Instead, contact Professor Cotter and ask to have your user ID added.
+Instead, contact the course leader and ask to have your user ID added.
 We need to do this so that we can grade your work.